Matz21X/2023_24_4BHITS/EN/Letter of application.md

 I am writing to express my hight interest in your current opening for a part-time job in your summer camp.
 After researching the details of this position I am very excited to possibly work for you.

-I am a 17 year-old student of the technical college in Hollabrunn and I see myself very suitable for this job.
-You advertisement specifies that you are looking for someone with
+Myself is a 17 year-old student of the technical college in Hollabrunn and I see myself very suitable for this job.
+You advertisement specifies that you are looking for someone sporty with German and English language skills and being a bit of a handyman.
+I am more than happy to inform you that I check every single point of these requirements.

+It also is no problem for me to look after someone, I have plenty of experience working with youngsters.
+I have a little sister and have often looked after her.